BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

     in a single query.
-Related functionality was implemented by ``arrayfetch()`` and a number of Join classes in the first alpha releases, but as of 2.0a3 they are deprecated in favor of a new function, also called ``scatterfetch`` but unrelated to the PyDO1 version.
+Related functionality was implemented by ``arrayfetch()`` and a number of Join classes in the first alpha releases, but as of 2.0a3 they are deprecated in favor of a new function, simply called ``fetch``.
 11. PyDO1 has a variable ``SYSDATE`` that means the current datetime, regardless of the underlying db.
 PYDO2 does not abstract this, as it seems unnecessary now; you can use something database-dependent like ``CONSTANT('CURRENT_TIMESTAMP')`` or ``mx.DateTime.now()``.
-12. The package name of PyDO in this version is ``PyDO2``, not ``PyDO``, so that both versions can be installed simultaneously without any fancy footwork.
+12. The package name of PyDO in this version is ``pydo``, not ``PyDO``.
+Both versions can be installed simultaneously without any fancy footwork on case-sensitive operating systems; on case-insensitive OSes, it is still possible to install and use both, by putting PyDO1 into a zip file, in which paths are always case-sensitive.
+(Thanks to Hamish Lawson for suggesting this workaround.)
 13. The ``newfetch()`` and ``newnofetch()`` methods and the ``refetch`` and ``_refetch_keyword`` class attributes of ``PyDO`` objects are new in PyDO2; in PyDO1, the ``refetch`` keyword